 Houston PD closed the inbound lanes at the 610 exit ramp following the collision.
 The exact status of lane reopenings was still being finalized as investigators worked the scene.
 Drivers heading into southeast Houston should expect delays and plan extra travel time through this section of the Greenway.
 Anyone with information about the crash is urged to contact HPD.

-Before this incident, the location logged 61 crashes over the prior 30 days.
+Before this crash, the location had recorded 61 other incidents in 30 days.

 This report was produced by LTA's editor-designed production system under the executive editorial direction of Dennis R. Mundy, Executive Editor.
 The system combines our proprietary data pipeline with AI-assisted drafting to deliver verified incident coverage to LTA's editorial standards.